 progressing satisfactorily to achieve commissioning of both the units

-major statutory approvals, required at the current stage of the project
+major statutory approvals required at the current stage of the project

 are in place.
 Entire requirement of 5 Million MTPA coal for the project

-will be met through Amelia (North) and Dongri
+will be met from dedicated coal mines at Amelia (North) and Dongri

 The Financial Closure of the project has already been achieved.
 As on

-31st March, 2012, an amount of approx. Rs.
-3776 crore has already been
+As on 31st March, 2014 an amount of approx. Rs.
+9294.56 crore has been

 incurred on the Project.

 4 MTPA CEMENT GRINDING UNIT AT NIGRIE (M.P.)

 With a view to optimally utilize the fly ash to be generated by its